samheutmaker/major-a/README.md

 ###Getting Started

 MajorAnalytics is Major-A's built in analytics package.
+It will automatically create a `useranalytics` collection in your database and store records in it.
 It is broken into two parts: overview and sessions.
 All sessions belong to an overview and all overviews have exactly one owner, which is the user whose information the overview contains.
 A new session begins when the user logs in, and end after the user has not made a request for 5 minutes.
 The logout time for the session is then recorded as the time of the last request made during the session.
 MajorAnalytics tracks every request made by all LOGGED IN users and generates the following information for each user.

 ######The overview contains: